seidbar/HealthProject/README.md

 * Download the repo on your local hard drive
 * Connect your iPhone to your Mac
 * Open the iOS Folder in xCode and select your phone.
 Then click 'Build'
+* Ob your phone, go into your Settings and trust the Application.